Will of Fernando Malang Balagtas

-The alleged "Will of Fernando Malang Balagtas", sometimes also referred to as the "Will of Pansomun" is a disputed early Spanish-era Philippine document which was supposedly issued "on 25 March 1539" by a "Don Fernando Malang Balagtas", whose original name (before his baptism as a Catholic) was "Pansomun."
-Despite its provenance having been questioned by Isabelo de Los Reyes when he first published a copy of the will in the first volume of his seminal compilation "El Folklore Filipino", and more recently by Philippine scholars such as William Henry Scott, this "Will of Pansomun" is still popularly used as a reference for tracing the genealogies of the Rajahs and Lakans who ruled the pre-colonial polities of Maynila and Tondo in the 1570s.
+The "Will of Fernando Malang Balagtas", sometimes also referred to as the "Will of Pansomun" is a disputed early Spanish-era Philippine document which was supposedly issued either on "25 March 1539" or "25 March 1589" by a "Don Fernando Malang Balagtas", whose original name (before his baptism as a Catholic) was "Pansomun."
+Despite its provenance having been questioned by Isabelo de los Reyes when he first published a copy of the will in the first volume of his seminal compilation "El Folklore Filipino", and more recently by Philippine scholars such as William Henry Scott, this "Will of Pansomun" is still popularly used as a reference for tracing the genealogies of the kings and lakans who ruled Manila and Tondo until the fall of these dominions to Spanish rule in the 1570s.

-It is sometimes mistakenly dated "25 March 1589" instead of "1539" but this does not reflect the date originally cited by de Los Reyes, and is inconsistent with the document's use as an attachment to yet another will - that of Andres Mangaya, who claimed to be Malang Balagtas' descendant when he executed his own will on "Oct 3 1563."
+It is sometimes dated "25 March 1589" instead of "1539" but this does not reflect the date originally cited by de los Reyes.

-Disputed Provenance
+Disputed provenance

-Genuineness questioned by Isabelo de Los Reyes
+Genuineness questioned by Isabelo de los Reyes

-The document referred to as the "Will of Pansomun" first became known through the work of Isabelo de Los Reyes, in Volume 2 of his seminal work in Philippine folkloristics, "El Folklore Filipino."
+The document referred to as the "Will of Pansomun" first became known through the work of Isabelo de los Reyes, in Volume 2 of his seminal work in Philippine folkloristics, "El Folklore Filipino."
 This second volume, published in 1890, included the work in a category titled "Folkloristic miscellany", and, along with the 1563 will of Andres Mangaya, who claimed to be Malang Balagtas' descendant and who had attached the original "Will of Pansomun" to his own will.